DDDPROJECT – DISEASE DETECTING DOG PROJECT was created in response to the need for research on the ability of dogs to detect the odor of the disease.

 COVID-19 is an acute infectious respiratory disease caused by SARS-CoV-2 infection, first reported in Wuhan, China in December 2019.
 Despite enormous efforts to control the disease, COVID-19 has now spread to over 100 countries and caused a global pandemic (Shi et al. 2020).
 Literature data indicate the possibility of effective use of properly trained dogs to detect the odor of the disease, and therefore can be used to identify potential carriers of the coronavirus.
 This process can improve screening and checks in public places.
 The project aims to improve the fight against the coronavirus epidemic by quickly indicating by dogs people who are worth undergoing diagnostic tests.

-Our team of specialists, scientists and dog trainers in cooperation with the University of Life Sciences in Wrocław, the Warsaw University of Life Sciences and the Military Institute of Hygiene and Epidemiology.
+Our team of specialists, scientists and dog trainers under the supervision of dr Agata Kokocińska-Kusiak in cooperation with the University of Life Sciences in Wrocław, The National Revenue Administration (NRA) and the Military Institute of Hygiene and Epidemiology.
 K. Kaczkowski is currently working on a project involving the implementation of dogs for coronavirus detection.
 We are currently waiting for the award of grants.

 Can mice be trained to discriminate urine odor of conspecifics with melanoma before clinical symptoms appear?